Raytheon has signed a $525-million contract to deliver Evolved Sea Sparrow Missiles (ESSM) Block 2 for the US Navy and allies.

 The US Navy awarded a separate contract to BAE Systems worth $37 million in July 2023 to design and deliver ESSM missiles for the service.

-Raytheon then accepted a $55-million contract in December 2021 to upgrade the Sea Sparrow for the US and partner nations.
+Before that, Raytheon accepted a $55-million contract in December 2021 to upgrade the Sea Sparrow for the US and partner nations.

 The navy announced the long-lead material agreement with the company for ESSM Block 2 low-rate initial production in 2018.